All Episodes

 If the doctors get fed up, they'll leave the system.

-If the system doesn't pay them fairly or at all, they'll find other patients to make money and and to eke out a living.
+If the system doesn't pay them fairly or at all, they'll find other patients to make money and to eke out a living.

 I mean, that's how you answer that.

-As to the guy, the previous caller's question about deductible a lot of doctors are demanding deductibles get paid up front.
+As to the guy, the previous caller's question about deductible, a lot of doctors are demanding deductibles get paid up front.

 Don't be surprised if you encounter that.